 It is the former step of Japanese Anko.
 You can smash the red beans and further made it into a very smooth and yummy paste.
 Red bean sweet bun is the most famous sweet Chinese buns.
 I am making this batch of sweetened red beans for copycat a very popular red bean pan-fried bread recently in a famous Northern Chinese restaurant.
 And sometimes I also love to use it as a decoration of my breads.
 It provides a totally different texture from fine and smoothie paste and it can be dotted as decorations, giving breads and buns wider texture changes.
 In addition, with this already softened red beans, you can also make a quick red bean soup with ginger and dried tangerine.

-- Pre-soaking is the most important step for a quick softened red beans.
+- Pre-soaking is the most important step for quick softened red beans.
 Overnight soaking is required.

 How to cook sweetened red bean on stove

-If you do not want to use a high pressure cooker, you can make this on stove too.
+If you do not want to use a high-pressure cooker, you can make this on the stove too.
 The key tip is to cook those beans intermittently.
 It can help to fasten the cooking process and save energy.

 Firstly place soaked red beans (overnight soaking) in a deep pot with a large amount of water.
 At least 5cm higher.
 Then bring the content to a boiling and then continue boil for 15 minutes.
 Turn off the fire and wait until for 30 minutes (covered) and continue cooking until the beans are bloomed.
 The heat and cool process can fasten the blooming of the skins.

 Best decoration for your bread and buns, sweetened red beans